Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning Classification Model: Classification Algorithms

 \subsection{Random Forest}

-We are using a Bagging method which selects a subset of the data and uses it to create many different training sets.
-Then, we will train these sets independently and average the majority of the prediction that has been made to acquire a more accurate estimation while eliminating over-fitting during the process. \cite{Forest} In this project, we are intended to use a random forest algorithm, which utilizes the bagging method to create many random uncorrelated decision trees, which is a forest.
-When generating such decision trees, we purposely generate trees with low correlation, known as "the random subspace method."
-While the decision tree utilized all the provided features, random forest only considered a fraction of the features.
-The data split is done by either Gini, entropy, or log-loss criterion.
-We will decide how we want to split the tree based on hyper-parameter turnings.
-On the other hand, to extract an important feature, we will calculate how important a certain feature is by calculating when the probability of reaching the node decreases and how much-weighted node impurity will decrease.
+We employ a Bagging method, which selects a subset of the data to create multiple diverse training sets.
+These sets are then trained independently, and the majority of the predictions are averaged to obtain a more accurate estimation while reducing overfitting \cite{Forest}.
+In this project, we intend to use the random forest algorithm, which applies the bagging method to develop numerous random, uncorrelated decision trees—a "forest."
+This process, known as "the random subspace method," aims to generate trees with low correlation among them.
+Unlike decision trees that use all provided features, random forests consider only a fraction of the features.
+The data split is performed based on Gini, entropy, or log-loss criteria, determined through hyperparameter tuning.
+Additionally, to identify important features, we calculate the importance of a feature by assessing the decrease in node impurity weighted by the probability of reaching that node:

-\begin{itemize} \item $w_i$ = weighted samples that reaches node i \item $N_i$ = impurity of node i \item left = left split on node i \item right = right split on node i \cite{Skit} \end{itemize} Due to its correctness, the random forest can be an extremely time-consuming process because it trains many trees simultaneously.
-On the other hand, it is also hard to interpret the result of the decision tree due to the gigantic forest that was being created.
-That is why we use feature importance to help us interpret the result.
-Finally, We would like to apply random forest to our data because we believe that the market follows certain patterns.
-If we can make the right decision while the data exhibit certain feature, we are able to extract from it and improve the prediction we made from QRM.
-Furthermore, since our only goal is to classify future options as either increase or decrease, having majority votes with different trees can reduce over-fitting and bias within the short period of option price predictions.
+where: \begin{itemize} \item $w_i$ = weighted samples that reach node $i$, \item $N_i$ = impurity of node $i$, \item $left$ = left split on node $i$, \item $right$ = right split on node $i$ \cite{Skit}. \end{itemize} Although random forest is known for its accuracy, it can be an extremely time-consuming process because it trains many trees simultaneously.
+Moreover, interpreting the results from such a large collection of decision trees can be challenging.
+This is why we utilize feature importance metrics to aid in interpreting the results.
+Finally, we choose to apply the random forest algorithm to our data because we believe that the market exhibits certain patterns.
+By correctly identifying and acting on these patterns, we can enhance the predictions made from the QRM.
+Furthermore, since our primary goal is to classify future options as either increasing or decreasing, having majority votes from different trees can reduce overfitting and bias within the short period of option price predictions.